asimons04/tesseract/README.md

 - [ ] Move `is[Image|Video|YouTube|Spotify|SoundCloud]` and `postType` helper functions from `ui/images.ts` to the `components/lemmy/post/helper.ts` library.
   - WIP: Refactored all of those functions, but they're still in the `images.ts` library.
 - [ ] Consider an optional, complementary backend server to add additional functionality such as saving settings to DB, keeping a cache of communities/instance details for Explore features, etc.
-- [ ] Consider integrating Fediseer support into admin tools
+- [ ] Consider integrating [Fediseer](https://fediseer.com/api/) support into admin tools
+  - Indicate whether posts/comments come from a guaranteed instance
+  - Allow users to hide content from non-guaranteed instances
+  - See cesures and endorcements of each linked instance as well as guarantor (apply SVG bage also)
+  - Allow to endorse/guarantee instance from admin panel
+  - Censure instance

 ### Community Discovery
 - [ ] Expand functionality of "Explore" to show a list of the linked instances.
 Selecting an instance will poll its communities and render a list you can subscribe to if logged in.